-The scheduling functions and customization options shown below are available for both Fixed Schedule and Rolling Schedule types.
+The scheduling functions and customization options shown below are available for both Calendar Schedule and Rolling Schedule types.

-To begin, drag surveys from the left bar to the calendar date you are interested in scheduling them to.
+To begin, drag surveys from the left bar to the calendar date (Calendar Schedule) or day within the general week (Rolling Schedule) you are interested in scheduling them to.

-In this example, dragging the "Morning Survey" to the Monday on September 4th, 2017 brings up the corresponding "Morning Survey" panel on the right.
+In this example, dragging the "Morning Survey" to the first day in Week 1 brings up the corresponding "Morning Survey" panel on the right.